Introduction

 Publicly accessible node | Ensure that port 8200 is publicly accessible to miners. |

 Ensure that you are on the correct branch.
 This feature is released in a special branch.
-To get to it run:
+To start, you can run:--workshares.fee 0.1

 The following flags must be specified either in your start command, or config.toml.
 Most aren’t specific to this feature, but they ensure that your node accepts incoming connections.